BeckyBlake/UIUC-FootTraffic-Analysis/README.md

 # File reader
 1. File reader automatically uses a CSV of the classes and locations at UIUC
 2. When inputting into the file reader, you have parameters of another CSV file.
 This CSV file contains the classes that you wan to research
 3. The output is two vectors.
 One is called desiredLocations and one is called allLocations. desiredLocations is a vector which contains the locations of the classes we wanted in our dataset as well as which classes pertain to that location in another vector
+4. The file reader output location is to the terminal

 # BFS
 1. While this isn't an exact function, we use it to do a graph traversal
 2. You input a file reader and it is going to make connections between class locations
 3. In the end, it connects all classes that you would travel to
+4. The output location is the test cases where it'll say test case passed if the graph implementation was done correctly

 # Dijkstra's
 1. Input a integer that signifies the starting location, you also input a file reader